retr0-13/Responder/README.md

 Typical Usage Example:

-    ./Responder.py -I eth0 -wrf
+    ./Responder.py -I eth0 -rFv

 Options:

-	  --version             show program's version number and exit -h, --help            show this help message and exit -A, --analyze         Analyze mode.
+	  --version             show program's version number and exit.
+	  -h, --help            show this help message and exit.
+	  -A, --analyze         Analyze mode.
 This option allows you to see NBT-NS, BROWSER, LLMNR requests without responding.
 	  -I eth0, --interface=eth0
-	                        Network interface to use
+	                        Network interface to use.
 	  -b, --basic           Return a Basic HTTP authentication.
 Default: NTLM -r, --wredir          Enable answers for netbios wredir suffix queries.
 	                        Answering to wredir will likely break stuff on the network.
-Default: False
+Default: Off
 	  -d, --NBTNSdomain     Enable answers for netbios domain suffix queries.
 	                        Answering to domain suffixes will likely break stuff on the network.
-Default: False
+Default: Off
 	  -f, --fingerprint     This option allows you to fingerprint a host that issued an NBT-NS or LLMNR query.
 	  -w, --wpad            Start the WPAD rogue proxy server.
-Default value is False
+Default value is Off
 	  -u UPSTREAM_PROXY, --upstream-proxy=UPSTREAM_PROXY
 	                        Upstream HTTP proxy used by the rogue WPAD Proxy for outgoing requests (format: host:port)
 	  -F, --ForceWpadAuth   Force NTLM/Basic authentication on wpad.dat file retrieval.
 This may cause a login prompt.
 Default:
-	                        False
+	                        Off
 	  --lm                  Force LM hashing downgrade for Windows XP/2003 and earlier.
 Default: False
 	  -v, --verbose         Increase verbosity.